n6il/toolshed/doc/ToolShed.md

 <h2 id="os9">os9</h2>
 The following pages document the commands built into the os9 tool.
 As the examples above illustrated, the built in commands such as dir, copy, etc. must be executed from the os9 executive, and any parameters for that command follow the command name.

+Issuing the os9 command without any parameters will provide a list of available subcommands.
+Issuing a subcommand without any parameters will display help on using the subcommand.

 While many commands will work fine host file systems, some commands are designed to only be run on an RBF disk image or file within that image.
 The Scope section makes it clear in what context the command should be run.

 ---